 What are iron-rich foods?

 Good sources of iron are red meat, fortified cereals, and vegetables containing iron and vitamin C (which enhances absorption).
 Here’s an article describing the 10 best iron-rich foods.
-Also, the CDC provides several examples of iron-rich foods, shown in the table below.
+Also, the CDC provides several examples of iron-rich foods, as shown in the table below.

 |Food Source||Iron (mg)|